 - If used in conjunction with brushing and flossing, fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under six years of age.

 - Tartar control toothpastes will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.

 - Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 Use these in conjunction with brushing and flossing.

-Dr. Siegelman is the best person to help you select the right products that are best for you.
+Drs.
+Siegelman or Pham is the best person to help you select the right products that are best for you.